Navenby: Governance

-Before the 1832 Reform Act, Lincolnshire sent twelve members to parliament, including two for the county, two for the city of Lincoln and two for the boroughs of Boston, Grantham, Great Grimsby and Stamford.
+Before the Reform Act 1832 (2 & 3 Will.
+4. c.
+45), Lincolnshire sent twelve members to parliament, including two for the county, two for the city of Lincoln and two for the boroughs of Boston, Grantham, Great Grimsby and Stamford.
 As a result of the act, Lincolnshire's electoral divisions were amended, and Navenby became part of the South Division Parliamentary District for Lincolnshire.
 Two Whig candidates, Henry Handley and Gilbert John Heathcote, were returned in the first election.
 The village remained in the South Division until 1867, when it was transferred to the Mid Division.
 In 1885 it joined the North Kesteven Division, and in 1918 it became part of the Grantham Division, until 1974.

 Today, Navenby has its own parish council, dealing with issues such as play-area revamps and the protection of public open spaces.
 The council is based at High Street, Navenby.
 As of 2014, the chairman is Steve Woollas.
 The second tier of local government provided for Navenby is the Conservative-controlled North Kesteven District Council, which is responsible for housing problems and public health.
 The council is based at Kesteven Street, Sleaford.
 Navenby is part of the Cliff Villages ward and is represented by two local councillors on the district council: Mrs Marianne Jane Overton and Mrs Laura Louise Conway, who both belong to the Rural Independent Group.

 Conservative-led Lincolnshire County Council provides the top tier of local government for Navenby, with responsibility for highways, sites of special interest and schools.
 It is based at the County Offices in Newland, Lincoln.
 Navenby has one representative on this council, Marianne Overton, who also represents Branston ward.
 Following the by-election of December 2016, Navenby is represented at government level by Caroline Johnson, the Conservative MP for Sleaford and North Hykeham constituency, following the resignation of Stephen Phillips.
 Prior to Phillips, the Right Honorable Douglas Hogg QC, stood down from the post before the 2010 election after having to pay back the cost of cleaning his moat.

 Navenby was part of the East Midlands constituency for the European Parliament until Brexit in 2020.
-Former Conservative turned Liberal Democrat Bill Newton Dunn represented the area as an Member of the European Parliament.
+Former Conservative turned Liberal Democrat Bill Newton Dunn represented the area as a Member of the European Parliament.
 Newton Dunn lives in Navenby and his European responsibilities included vice-chairman of Foreign Affairs, Human Rights, Common Security and Defence Policy Committee.
 In the 1980s, Newton Dunn coined the much-used phrase "Democratic deficit".